-- Zoning Adjustment.
+- o Zoning Adjustment.
 Since the build-out of Westbridge Meadows will occur over many years, flexibility is necessary to respond to market conditions, site conditions, and other factors.
 Therefore, zoning designations may need to be adjusted within the plan as necessary to improve design, accessibility, and marketability in accordance with the following guiding transfer provisions: - The overall intent and character of the Master Planned Community shall be maintained. - The maximum number of residential units established through this document shall not be exceeded.
-In addition, the maximum number of attached units may not be increased with the exception of the Form Based code areas. - To enact a transfer of zoning units, the developer is required to provide written notice to the County and details of the "sending" and "receiving" areas. - No change of zone is allowed which would reduce the areas available for R1 land uses. - The transfer of units greater than fifteen (15%) percent requires Weber County Commission approval. - Units may not be transferred into any designated open space or park area unless said open space or park is replaced elsewhere at an equivalent acreage and level of improvement. - Westbridge Meadows will incorporate a significant number of sites for civic, religious, and school purposes.
-Transfers of density are allowed for these specific uses without limitation.
+In addition, the maximum number of attached units may not be increased except for the Form Based code areas. - To enact a transfer of zoning units, the developer is required to provide written notice to the County and details of the "sending" and "receiving" areas. - No change of zone is allowed which would reduce the areas available for R1 land uses. - The transfer of units greater than fifteen (15%) percent of a zone designation will require Weber County Commission approval. - Units may not be transferred into any designated open space or park area unless said open space or park is replaced elsewhere at an equivalent acreage and level of improvement. - Westbridge Meadows will incorporate a significant number of sites for civic, religious, and school purposes.
+Transfers of density are allowed for these specific uses without limitation. - o Expansion of Master Plan.
+A master Plan development of this type and magnitude effects the surrounding parcels in many ways: - Transportation access is constrained to the area. - Utility infrastructure is available due to the development. - Zoning options are viable. - Efficient development patterns have been established. - Therefore, expansions areas identified on Exhibit 5 will be allowed to be incorporated into the Westbridge Meadows Master Planned Community.
+If developed independently, the County shall require consistency and coordination with Westbridge Meadows to form a unified development plan.